nanjalaruth/PRS-Analysis-Nextflow-Pipeline/README.md

     - For example:
         - If you are interested in the phenotype, `basophil`, the folder should have a PGS score file called `baso_PGS_score_ids.txt`.
-        - The content of the file `baso_PGS_score_ids.txt` should ge PGS ids for basophils copied from [PGS catalogue](https://www.pgscatalog.org/) in the format shown below.
+        - The content of the file `baso_PGS_score_ids.txt` should be PGS ids for basophils copied from [PGS catalogue](https://www.pgscatalog.org/) in the format shown below.
           ||
           |-----------|
           |PGS003940|